Preparing Inbound Shipments

 Sharp Units

-Sharp units should be packaged such that no person handling the items from the initial shipment creation process through to the receiving and final fulfillment processes can be hurt by them.
+Sharp units should be packaged such that no person handling the items from the initial shipment creation process through to the Receiving and final fulfillment processes can be hurt by them.
 Using boxes and dunnage is the best practice.
 Alternatively, ensure that the packaging covers the sharp points using footprint or blister packs, both of which should be securely fastened to the unit.

 Fragile Units